xiix0/scam/README.md

-Whenever you find that you are on the side of the majority, it is time to reform.
+When I reflect upon the number of disagreeable people who I know who have gone to a better world, I am moved to lead a different life.
-		-- Mark Twain
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"